JerpJorp/-dendritic-ngx-smart-canvas/README.md

 In this library, panning and zooming apply to each layer's canvas instead of the parent canvas, which is the reason for the requestRedraw output event.
 It is possible to do panning/zooming on the real canvas element, but zooming and redrawing a layer causes the results to be pixelated, especially text, since the child canvas images aren't vectors

+## Development server
+Run `ng build @dendrityc/ngx-smart-canvas --watch` to build the library and watch for code changes.
+Run `ng serve` for a dev server in a separate command window.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.